LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 One or more of the porphyrins and their precursors are usually elevated in each of the porphyrias, and the pattern of elevation (which porphyrin is elevated in which sample) helps determine the diagnosis.
 For example, urine PBG is significantly increased in people with a neurologic porphyria.
 However, porphyrins may be increased up to several-fold in a variety of other conditions.
 In addition, levels may fall to near normal levels between acute attacks of a neurologic porphyria.
 Interpretation of the patterns can be difficult and should be done by a physician or laboratory scientist with expertise in porphyrias.

-If the initial test results are negative, it means that it is unlikely that a person's symptoms are caused by a porphyria.
+If the initial test results are negative, it means that it is unlikely that your symptoms are caused by a porphyria.
 Initial tests that are positive should be confirmed with follow-up testing.

 People usually do not need to have all of these tests performed.
 The following table summarizes the patterns of results that are typical for each type of porphyria: